 Hazard information (reported flooding, slipping, erosion and past contamination)

 Weathertight homes information (leaky buildings)

 Notices issued to the property (noise, unconsented work etc.)

 Methamphetamine (meth) contamination.

 Council can only provide information that it holds on record.
-If there has been unconsented building work, flooding, slippage, meth contamination or other issues at the property which we’re not aware of – it might not show on the LIM.
+If the property has had unconsented building work, flooding, slippage, meth contamination or other issues that we’re not aware of – it might not show on the LIM.

 Collect a LIM application form from Council's main building at 30 Laings Road, Lower Hutt.

 Your LIM will be sent to the supplied email address as a link to a PDF file.
 Hard copies can be printed and posted to you or collected from Councils main building at 30 Laings Road, Lower Hutt.
 Additional fees apply for hard copies – please contact us for more information.